nxp-mcuxpresso/mcuxsdk-examples/edgefast_bluetooth_examples/pbap_pse/readme.md

     - This example will send vcard entry object but not parse/send all application parameters from/to PCE.

-Note:
+## Note:
-This example only supports one PBAP connection.
+1. This example only supports one PBAP connection.
-This example doesn't supports all application parameters and only supports to parse/send the part of application parameters from/to PCE.
+2. This example doesn't support all application parameters and only supports to parse/send the part of application parameters from/to PCE.

 ## Supported Boards
 - [MIMXRT1170-EVKB](../../_boards/evkbmimxrt1170/edgefast_bluetooth_examples/pbap_pse/example_board_readme.md)